SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

   is a member of the [Systems and Storage Lab](https://utsaslab.cs.utexas.edu/) and the [Lab for Advanced Systems Research](https://www.cs.utexas.edu/lasr/).
 Her [doctoral dissertation](https://www.cs.utexas.edu/~soujanya/dissertation.pdf)
-  focused on minimizing I/O bottlenecks in modern systems' infrastructure to achieve high throughput and scalability.
+  focused on minimizing I/O bottlenecks in modern systems' infrastructure for achieving high throughput and scalability.

 <!-- IIIT Hyderbad -->
 She obtained her Bachelor's degree with Honors in Computer Science and Engineering from the [International Institute of Information Technology, Hyderabad (IIIT-H)](https://iiit.ac.in/), where she collaborated with [Prof. Suresh Purini](https://www.iiit.ac.in/people/faculty/psuresh/).
-She was also awarded the best all-rounder gold medal for excelling in academics and for her contributions to extracurricular activities at the institute.
+She was also awarded the best all-rounder gold medal for excelling in academics and for her contributions to the institute's extracurricular activities.

 <!-- "I am a postdoctoral scholar at the University of California, Berkeley, working in collaboration with Prof. Natacha Crooks and affiliated with the Sky Computing Lab within the EECS Department.
 Presently, my focus lies on untrusted storage systems and crash- and byzantine-fault tolerant distributed systems.